-Using the tenant portal, you can configure the firewall capabilities provided by the NSX software in your VMware Cloud Director organization virtual data center.
+Using the tenant portal, you can configure the firewall capabilities provided by NSX Data Center for vSphere in your VMware Cloud Director organization virtual data center.
 You can create firewall rules for distributed firewalls to provide security between virtual machines in an organization virtual data center and firewall rules to apply to an edge gateway firewall to protect the virtual machines in an organization virtual data center from outside network traffic.

-The NSX logical firewall technology consists of two components to address different deployment use cases.
+The NSX Data Center for vSphere logical firewall technology consists of two components to address different deployment use cases.
 The edge gateway firewall focuses on North-South traffic enforcement while the distributed firewall focuses on East-West access controls.

 Key Differences Between Edge Gateway Firewalls and Distributed Firewalls